pangloss/fermor/README.md

 Most of those algos are implemented in a flexible way allowing you to define the `predecessor` and `successor` traversals (as needed), enabling the algos to be run even in complex labeled graphs.

+## Pattern matching

+My [Pattern](https://github.com/pangloss/pattern) library can be extended to create powerful graph matching.
+I have used that extensively in my internal projects, but highly customized to the projects' specific domain requirements.
+I would be interested in working with someone to develop a set of matchers to include in this project.